 Teaching Assistants: Mr Easterbrook, Mrs Tucker and Miss Borrett

 Key concepts being taught this term:

-History - This term, the children will learn about the invasion of the Anglo Saxons and Scots after the Roman occupation.
-They will learn why, when and how they were able to conquer parts of Britain as well as analysing the character of key figures of time, for example, King Vortigern.
+History - This term, the children will continue to learn about the invasion of the Anglo Saxons and Scots after the Roman occupation.
+They will learn why, when and how they were able to conquer parts of Britain.

-Computing - E-safety, programming, multimedia, handling data and technology in our lives.
+Computing - E-safety, coding, multimedia, handling data and technology in our lives.

-Music - This year, the children will learn to play a brass instrument with a professional music teacher, Mr Keats.
-This will include a lesson every week and the opportunity to take an instrument home for even more practise!
+Music – During the summer term, the children will learn to play the ukulele with a professional music teacher, Mr Keats.
+This will include a lesson every week.

 P.S.H.E. - Personal, social and health education (PSHE) helps to give children the knowledge, skills and understanding they need to lead confident, healthy and independent lives.
 It aims to help them understand how they are developing personally and socially, tackling many of the moral, social and cultural issues that are part of growing up.